 The Uldolmok Strait in the Yellow Sea, at Jindo Island, South Jeolla, South Korea.

 Korea East West Power Co. and South Jeolla Province signed an investment agreement in 2006 to develop a tidal plant in Jindo.
 Hyundai Construction & Engineering was chosen to construct a test power plant, while Hyundai Heavy Industries was named to develop generators and Iljin Electric was chosen to manufacture mechanical equipment.

 The plant was commissioned in May 14, 2009 by the South Korean government.
 The plant cost 10 million USD and has an installed capacity of 1,000 KW (1 MW), generating 2.4 GWh annually, sufficient to meet the demand of 430 households.
-Additional 500 kW was commissioned in June 2011.

-The Low Carbon Green Growth Basic Act (Feb 2009) and the Green Growth 5-Year Plan: Restructuring S&T R&D Policies (July 2009) were passed in hopes that “A national paradigm that aims to deal with the challenges of climate change while at the same time create jobs and restore growth by minimizing environmental degradation and carbon emissions.”
+The Low Carbon Green Growth Basic Act (Feb 2009) and the Green Growth 5-Year Plan: Restructuring S&T R&D Policies (July 2009) were passed in the hope that “A national paradigm that aims to deal with the challenges of climate change while at the same time create jobs and restore growth by minimizing environmental degradation and carbon emissions.”
 By 2020, South Korea hopes to produce 5,377 GWh/yr from ocean renewable energy.
 This could reach 113,000 residents and reduce carbon dioxide emissions by 2.3 million tons.

 No studies have been conducted to analyse the direct environmental effects of the pilot turbines, much less the effects once the project expands to the planned 50 MW stage two of development.
 However, the project will reduce reliance on greenhouse gases for energy in accordance with UNFCCC.